GRIDS 2 and Municipal Comprehensive Review

 How do the plans reflect the teaching that, 'We are All Treaty People' and demonstrate adequate respect for the Dish With One Spoon Treaty Wampum that is reference daily in our public schools?

-kml asked over 3 years ago
+kml asked almost 4 years ago

 Consultation with indigenous communities is an important part of our planning process for this project and all other planning projects.
 The City has engaged with local indigenous communities at earlier phases in this planning process, and we have reached out to engage again about this phase of the GRIDS project.